Chapter 4 Dimensionality reduction

 Principal components analysis (PCA) discovers axes in high-dimensional space that capture the largest amount of variation.
 This is best understood by imagining each axis as a line.
-Say we draw a line anywhere, and we move all cells in our data set onto this line by the shortest path.
-The variance captured by this axis is defined as the variance across cells along that line.
-In PCA, the first axis (or “principal component”, PC) is chosen such that it captures the greatest variance across cells.
+Say we draw a line anywhere, and we move each cell in our data set onto the closest position on the line.
+The variance captured by this axis is defined as the variance in the positions of cells along that line.
+In PCA, the first axis (or “principal component”, PC) is chosen such that it maximizes this variance.
 The next PC is chosen such that it is orthogonal to the first and captures the greatest remaining amount of variation, and so on.

-We perform the PCA on the log-normalized expression values using the
+We perform a PCA on the log-normalized expression values using the

 reducedDims() of the output